Complaining About Success

 Anybody on their book tour is not an aggrieved party.
 Does traveling suck at times?
 Yes, for every traveler ever.
 Do people ask annoying questions?
 Yes, at every party across the land.

-Authors also like to complain about their Goodreads and Amazon reviews, seemingly without understanding the wonderful luck and privilege of getting reviewed.
+Relatedly, authors like to complain about their Goodreads and Amazon reviews, without understanding the wonderful luck and privilege of getting to be reviewed.
 I would shave my mustache to have 50 1-star reviews of my book.
-What a luxury to be so widely read!—and if not read, at least talked about.
+What a luxury!

-The misery none of these writers complaining about success seem able to imagine is the misery of utter silence.
+What none of these writers complaining about success seem able to imagine is the misery of utter silence.
 Imagine writing a book that nobody reviews.
 Imagine arriving at a bookstore where nobody shows up to hear you.
-Imagine sitting there on your phone, hoping someone arrives late so you can sell at least 1 copy before you need to drive 8 hours to the next stop on the tour, and scrolling to see someone complaining about how ANOTHER person asked them whether they write on a computer or by hand.
+Imagine sitting there on your phone, hoping someone arrives late so you can sell at least 1 copy before you need to drive 8 hours to the next stop on the tour, and scrolling to see someone complaining about how ANOTHER person at a packed reading asked them whether they write on a computer or by hand.

 When you go on book tour, when you do a reading, nobody is there for you.
 You are there for them.
 Sometimes they’ve even paid for the privilege of getting to listen to you.
 Maybe they do have questions about how you balance your time as a writer and as a mother, and maybe this question is utterly sexist in how nobody asks dads how they do it, but that person in some form or another needs help, and they’ve come to you for it.